 Generally, the community facility properties that would be impacted by the Build Alternatives are dispersed throughout the 36 CEA Analysis Area Communities within the CEA Analysis Area; the distribution of full and partial property acquisitions along the study corridors is quantified in Table 4-6.
 Property impacts to community facilities would be nearly the same under all the Build Alternatives, except for minor differences in the amount of right-of-way required based on the footprint of the specific Build Alternative.
 Each of the Build Alternatives would impact property from the following community facilities: five schools, one higher education facility, three hospitals, four recreation centers, one correctional facility, and one police station.
 No community facilities would be relocated under any Build Alternative.
-Alternatives 8, 9, 9M, 10, 13B, and 13C would impact the properties of 14 places of worship and 45 parks.
-Alternatives 8, 9, 9M, 13B, and 13C would impact the property of one post office; while Alternative 10 would impact the property of two post offices.
+Alternatives 8, 9, 9M, 10, 13B, and 13C would impact the property of one post office; while Alternative 10 would impact the property of two post offices.
 The impacted community facilities are shown the Environmental Resource Mapping (Appendix D) and further described below.